DasGraMMa/ARDef-Builder/README.md

 # ARDef-Builder

-An online theorycrafting tool for Fire Emblem: Heroes (Aether Raid Defense Builder).
+A soon-to-be online theorycrafting tool for Fire Emblem: Heroes.
+It can be used to simulate Aether Raid defenses with any unit and any structure.